merely-useful/py-rse/index.md

 (If we hadn't used the `-e` option to make the package immediately editable, we would have to uninstall it before reinstalling it during development.)

-We can now use our commands directly from the terminal without writing the full path to the file and without prefixing it with `python`.
+We can now use our commands directly from the Unix shell without writing the full path to the file and without prefixing it with `python`.